giraffe-fsharp/Giraffe/README.md

         }
 ```

-The `task {}` workflow is not strictly tied to Giraffe and can be used from anywhere in an F# application:
+The `task {}` workflow is not strictly tied to Giraffe and can also be used from other places in an F# application:

 ```fsharp
 open Giraffe.Tasks